Hot chicken blazes a trail from Prince’s in Nashville to Hotville in Los Angeles

 In the early 1990s, Martin Prince, great-nephew to Thornton Prince, made the family recipe at a festival in Southern California, according to reporting from Mona Holmes in Eater LA.
 It was the first time the West had a taste of the true hot stuff, said Martin Prince’s twin daughters, Kim and Kelly.

-In 2019, Kim Prince opened Hotville Chicken in Los Angeles’s Baldwin Hills neighborhood, using the family recipe.
+In 2019, the Prince sisters opened Hotville Chicken in Los Angeles’s Baldwin Hills neighborhood, using the family recipe.
 “It’s the only place outside of Nashville where you can get Prince’s hot chicken,” Kim Prince says.

 At Hotville, there are four heat levels to choose from: West Coast Plain (no heat), Cali Mild, Music City Medium and Nashville Hot.
 The hottest, Nashville Hot, contains five types of chile pepper, and the recipe is such a closely guarded secret that Prince would only disclose one.
 “There’s cayenne in it, I’ll give you that,” she says with a laugh.
 The most popular order for first-timers?
 “Most people think they can handle the Music City Medium,” Kim Prince tells me.
 “And most people are wrong.”